Everway: Reception

 In the December 1995 edition of Dragon (Issue 224), Rick Swan was surprised by Wizards of the Coast's choice of the very different Everway to enter the role-playing game market: "Everway is so far out of the mainstream, it’s barely recognizable as an RPG.
 For starters, it has no dice.
 It has no tables or charts.
 A deck of cards directs the flow of the game.
 Monster bashing, treasure hunting, dungeon crawling—bye-bye; Everway is pure narrative."
 Swan liked the "first class" production values of the components, but found the maps "lifeless".
 Swan was a big fan of the diceless system, saying, "It makes for a brisk game, and Everway, to its credit, plays at blinding speed."
-But Swan was concerned by the how the game placed an unreasonable onus on the improvisational skills of both the gamemaster and the players.
+But Swan was concerned by how the game placed an unreasonable onus on the improvisational skills of both the gamemaster and the players.
 He concluded by giving the game an average rating of 4 out of 6.

+Pyramid magazine reviewed Everway for and stated that "Jonathan Tweet has been responsible for some excellent, innovative games.
+He co-wrote Ars Magica, which has one of the best improvisational magic systems around.
+He was also responsible for Over the Edge, one of the most rules-light systems around.
+But he's gone one step further with his new game, Everway, which is probably the most innovative and playable systems to arrive on the market in years."

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath found the cards used to resolve action were too ambiguous, noting, "For example, when characters who are evenly matched in the fire attribute are brawling, the GM draws a card: War, inverted, which indicates 'Effort Misspent' — but whose?
+This ambiguity is the main problem with Everway.
+It is gorgeous, ... it is intriguing, and it seems simple to dive into — but it's not."